ecooper/combinatoric/README.md

-combinatoric
+Combinatoric
 ============

-Go port of the combinatoric bits from python's itertools
+Combinatoric is a simple Go port of the "combinatoric" parts of python's itertools.